Eric Wedge: Toronto Blue Jays

 On February 6, 2016, Wedge was hired as a player development advisor by the Toronto Blue Jays.
 He interviewed for the vacant New York Yankees managerial position in November 2017.

 Wichita State Shockers

 On May 29, 2019, Wedge was named head baseball coach of the Wichita State Shockers.
 On December 8, 2022, the school announced he would not return as coach.
+He reached a settlement with the university in February 2023, paying him $675,000, half the amount remaining on his contract.

 Tulsa Drillers

-On January 23, 2025, he was announced as manager of the Tulsa Drillers, the Los Angeles Dodgers affiliate in the Double–A Texas League.
+On January 23, 2025, Wedge was announced as manager of the Tulsa Drillers, the Los Angeles Dodgers affiliate in the Double-A Texas League.
+The team went 66–72 and lost in the playoffs in Wedge's first minor league managerial role since 2002.